yuliang-liang/Table_PEER/README.md

 ## Abstract
-Table understanding aims to extract structured knowledge and answer table-related queries.
-Large Vision-Language Models (LVLMs), with their cross-modal capabilities, offer a promising avenue for directly understanding tables by leveraging visual information.
-However, their pre-training primarily targets general vision-language tasks, leading to underperformance in specialized table-based tasks.
-Existing solutions rely heavily on fine-tuning with large-scale labeled tabular data, leading to high computational costs and struggles to generalize across diverse table formats and unseen domains.
-This highlights the urgent need for more efficient and generalizable approaches to table understanding.
-In this paper, we explore and propose a training-free self-improving paradigm to enhance LVLMs' table understanding.
-Inspired by human cognition, our approach includes three key stages: *Perception*, *Reasoning*, and *Reflection*.
-Specifically, in the Perception stage, LVLMs extract query-relevant textual evidence from table images.
-The Reasoning stage summarizes this evidence to produce an initial answer.
-The Reflection stage revisits the query and initial answer to identify missing or supplementary evidence for further reasoning the answer.
-By alternating between Reflection and Reasoning, the model autonomously mitigates issues like information omissions and ensures robust responses.
-Extensive experiments on six table benchmarks validate the effectiveness, achieving averaging 14% relative improvement on Qwen2-VL-7B and 28% on Llama-3.2-11B-Vision.
+Recent advances in Large Vision-Language Models (LVLMs) have sparked growing interest in multimodal table understanding, as table images are widely available in the real world.
+However, existing approaches largely rely on costly instruction tuning, which limits scalability across diverse LVLMs and practical deployment, especially with black-box APIs such as GPT-4.
+To address these challenges, we propose a training-free, self-improving prompting framework to enhance LVLMs’ table understanding ability.
+Inspired by Dual-system theory, we devise three key inference stages—**Perception**, **Reasoning**, and **Reflection**—that progressively seek evidence in table images and iteratively refine derived answers.
+This staged process emulates deliberate System 2 reasoning, thereby reducing issues such as information omission and hallucination.